Who works for Tape Op?

 Can I put a link on your website?

-If you have a link to an "educational resource" that isn't trying to sell us on gear, a studio, services or some band then contact Dave.
+If you have a link to an "educational resource" that isn't trying to sell us on gear, a studio, services or some band then contact Anthony.
 Non "educational resource" links are considered advertising.
 Contact John for ads.

 Can I send Tape Op an idea for an article?